Anselm Audley: Early life and career

 Anselm Audley was born to Paul and Elizabeth Aston, and has a sister.
 His mother was also a novelist.
-He is a college graduate of Ancient and Modern History, but he started writing his epic Aquasilva novels when still a pupil at school.
-He finished his first novel at the age of 17.
+He was educated at Millfield School and St John's College, Oxford, where he studied Ancient and Modern History.
+He started writing his epic Aquasilva novels when still a pupil at school and finished his first novel at the age of 17.

 The Aquasilva Trilogy has been translated into German, French, Italian, Spanish and Dutch.
-Library Journal announced that, from Simon & Schuster U.K., Audley received one of the largest advances ever paid to a new British fantasy author.
+Library Journal announced that, from Simon & Schuster UK, Audley received one of the largest advances ever paid to a new British fantasy author.

 Vespera, a sequel to the Aquasilva Trilogy, was released on 13 November 2007 and electronically published in English.

 Envoy, a short story happening during Attila the Hun's invasion of the Roman Empire, published as part of the Foreworld Saga.
 It was released on 26 June 2013.

 The Day Democracy Died, his first non-fiction piece.
 This narrative history work tells how hysteria doomed Athens' democracy.
 It was released on 28 October 2014.